 Securities of Emerging Market Issuers or Countries.
 The risks described above apply to an even greater extent to investments in emerging markets.
 The securities markets of emerging countries are generally smaller, less developed, less liquid, and more volatile than the securities markets of the United States and developed foreign countries.
 In addition, the securities markets of emerging countries may be subject to a lower level of monitoring and regulation.
 Government enforcement of existing securities regulations also has been extremely limited, and any such enforcement may be arbitrary and the results difficult to predict with any degree of certainty.
 Many emerging countries have experienced substantial, and in some periods extremely high, rates of inflation for many years.
 Inflation and rapid fluctuations in inflation rates have had and may continue to have very negative effects on the economies and securities markets of some emerging countries.
 Economies in emerging markets generally are heavily dependent upon international trade and, accordingly, have been and may continue to be affected adversely by trade barriers, exchange controls, managed adjustments in relative currency values, and other protectionist measures imposed or negotiated by the countries with which they trade.
-Economies of countries with emerging markets also may be predominantly based on only a few industries or dependent on revenues from particular commodities.
+Economies in emerging markets also have been and may continue to be adversely affected by economic conditions in the countries with which they trade.
+The economies of countries with emerging markets also may be predominantly based on only a few industries or dependent on revenues from particular commodities.
 In many cases, governments of emerging market countries continue to exercise significant control over their economies, and government actions relative to the economy, as well as economic developments generally, may affect the capacity of issuers of debt instruments to make payments on their debt obligations, regardless of their financial condition.